Djiboutian passport

 The Djiboutian passport is issued to citizens of Djibouti for international travel.
 The document is a biometric machine-readable passport with a blue cover with the text "République de Djibouti" above the coat of arms, and the text "passport" below it in Arabic and French.
 The passport is valid for 5 years and contains 31 pages.
 The passport includes the full name, photograph, signature and date of birth of the holder.
 The newer passports offer better security and state-of-the-art anti forging parameters and have a soft cover.

 Issuing Requirements

 Djiboutian passports are usually issued to Djiboutian citizens for a period of five years.
-To apply for a passport, either an Djiboutian National ID card is required, or a computerized birth certificate for those below the age of 18.
+To apply for a passport, either a Djiboutian National ID card is required, or a computerized birth certificate for those below the age of 18.